-We would like to thank everyone who contributed to the production of this guide and especially Karlene Doherty, Head of $\underline{\mathsf{T,P\&E}}$ and Rowena Colpitts, Senior Engineer at $\underline{\mathsf{T,P\&E}}$ who assisted in the first revision (2019).
+We would like to thank everyone who contributed to the production of this guide and especially Rowena Colpitts, Head of T,P&E who has assisted since the first revision (2019).

 Front cover photo: Section of the Clyde Walkway, nr.
 Blantyre in South Lanarkshire